uvaai/pdp/bigdata/en/temperatures/index.md

 Make sure the code of all your assignments is written in multiple functions.
 Break up functions where needed.
 Do not use global variables from within functions; make sure that required variables are always passed as parameters to the function (ask an assistant if this is not clear)!

 You can see above that there are a couple of statements that need to be `print`ed and one graph has to be created.
 Make sure the requested information is `print`ed on separate lines, in the correct order.

+Try to collect all executing statements in one place; make sure you first define all functions, and then call each of them.

 ## Testing